styfenschaer/rocket-fft/README.md

 ## Limitations on Linux and MacOS

-Rocket-FFT uses a C-interface that is wrapped with `ctypes` on Linux and MacOS, due to an unresolved issue with LLVM.
+Rocket-FFT uses a C-interface that is wrapped with `ctypes` on Linux and MacOS, due to an unresolved issue related to LLVM.
 As a result, all functions are not cacheable.
 However, on Windows the functions are cached without any issues.

 ## Low-level interface